youyanggu/covid19_projections/about.md

 ### Notes

-* We are consistently the best-performing model for state-by-state projections.
+* We are consistently the top-performing model for state-by-state projections.
 * We are the only model with <10% error for US projections from each of the past 4 weeks.
 * We are one of only two models that beats the baseline every week (the other is LANL).
 * A baseline model that simply uses the previous week's average deaths to make future projections outperforms many models for short-term forecasts.
 * The IHME model, a model frequently cited by the White House and media, consistently performs in the bottom half of all models for both its US projections and state-by-state projections.
+The model also frequently fails to beat the baseline model.
 * The [COVIDhub ensemble model](https://github.com/reichlab/covid19-forecast-hub/#ensemble-model) is created by taking a combination of all eligible models that submit projections to the CDC.
 Our projections are included in this ensemble.
 * For state-by-state projections, we evaluate all models that have 4+ week projections for more than 40 states.
 For models with missing state projections, we use the mean projection for that state (among all the models).
-Our model prioritizes minimizing the mean absolute error.
-If our objective is to minimize the median absolute error, it would be optimal to use the prior week's projections, as indicated by the strong performance of the baseline model.
 * While past performance is not necessarily indicative of future performance, we believe it's important to consider a model's historical accuracy and not just a model's future forecasts and/or the creator's name recognition.
 It is also important to make sure that a model can perform better than the baseline.
 * We welcome and encourage independent model evaluations.
 See [here](https://twitter.com/FelixHoenikker_/status/1262517002507182080) for an evaluation from a PhD data scientist at NASA Ames.